Housing and Student Life

 Fuchinobe International House, a residence hall with 245 studio units, opened in 2010.
 The hall is conveniently located near JR Fuchinobe station, just a short ride by shuttle bus to the Machida Campus, where most classes are held.
 All rooms are single occupancy, furnished, with Internet access.
 There are also laundry facilities.
 Students are responsible for their own meals and bedding.
 A caretaker/security personnel are on site 24 hours per day.

-Visit the Fuchinobe International House website to see photos, videos and more!
+Visit the Fuchinobe International House website to see photos and find detailed information!

 Housing for Summer Intensive Japanese Program